-What It’s Like to Be a Team Physician for the NFL
+What It’s Like to Be a Sports Medicine Physician for the NFL

 The National Football League (NFL) is known for having the shortest season in U.S. professional sports, with seven months between the Super Bowl and the start of regular games in September.
 But for Robert Flannery, MD ’06, a sports medicine physician assistant for the Cleveland Browns, offseason is scarcely more than a few weeks long.